alltom/need/README.md

 If multiple `Need`s arrive simultaneously with the same key, the callback for the first is called and its return value is passed to all the other callers.

 If a callback returns an error, the next callback is tried.
+(The first caller gets the error.)

 By default, `need` has no memory.
 If other requests for a key arrive after the original request completes, the new callback will be called to provide the value.
-You can give `need` a memory by supplying a `MemoryProvider` (uses an in-memory `map`) or `RedisProvider` (uses redis, though it only works with strings).
+You can give `need` a memory by supplying a `MemoryProvider` (uses an in-memory `map`) or `RedisProvider` (uses redis, though it panics for return values that aren't strings).

 What it doesn't do (TODO)
 -------------------------